Athlete of the Week is Connetquot's Migliozzi

 “From freshman year until now, she went from role player, to semi-starter, to starter, to star,” Hertz said.

 This season, Migliozzi had 757 assists, an astronomical jump from the 276 she had as a junior.
-In the playoffs alone this fall, she had 211.
+In the playoffs alone this season, she had 211.

 “She’s got beautiful hands and a high volleyball IQ,” Hertz said.
 “She knows the correct set to make at the correct time.
 She sees the other team well, in order to decide which player she’s going to set at that moment.
 She has good court vision.”